Equitable & Efficient Resolution of All Current and Future Talc Claims

 - Judge Michael B. Kaplan of the U.S. Bankruptcy Court for the District of New Jersey in Memorandum Opinion, Case 21-03032-MBK, Doc 184 (2/25/22)

-LTL’s legal proceedings are not an admission of wrongdoing.
+LLT’s legal proceedings are not an admission of wrongdoing.
 Decades of independent scientific testing have confirmed that Johnson & Johnson’s talc-based products are safe, do not contain asbestos and do not cause cancer.
-None of the talc-related claims against LTL have merit, nor are our products responsible for any illness.
-However, we believe that finding a way to resolve this litigation as quickly and efficiently as possible is in the best interests of claimants and all stakeholders.
+The Company does not believe that any of the talc-related claims against it have merit, nor does it believe its products are responsible for any illness.
+However, Johnson & Johnson and LLT believe that resolving this litigation as quickly and efficiently as possible is in the best interests of claimants and all stakeholders.

-For more information on the safety of our cosmetic talc, please visit www.FactsAboutTalc.com.
+For more information on the safety of Johnson & Johnson’s cosmetic talc, please visit www.FactsAboutTalc.com.

 Johnson & Johnson and its other affiliates did not file for bankruptcy protection and continue to operate their businesses as usual.